fullstackers/bus.io/README.md

 **[socket.io](https://github.com/Automattic/socket.io "socket.io")** and
 **[redis](https://github.com/antirez/redis "redis")**.
 Messages are produced by clients which are published to an exchange.
 The exchange queues up these messages to be handled.
-Messages are composed of an actor, a target, an action, and the content.
-When these messages are handled they can then be published to subscribers over a channel.
+Messages are composed of an `actor`, a `target`, an `action`, and the `content`.
+When these messages are handled they can be published to subscribers over a channel.
 Channels are identified by the actors and targets.